aws-samples/redshift-immersionday-labs/lab8/README.md

 END TRANSACTION;
 ```

-3. Query the counts in each of the tables;
+3. Query the counts in each of the tables.

 ```sql
 SELECT 'customer', count(*) from stg_customer